Showkiip/Showkiip/README.md

 ### Hi there 👋

-Cultivating my skills independently, I've emerged as a proficient Web Developer hailing from Pakistan.
+Cultivating my skills independently, I've emerged as a proficient Web developer hailing from Pakistan.

 #### About me
   <div class="text-mono text-small mb-3">